-Pending Acquisition.
-We entered into definitive purchase agreements dated February 14, 2014 with unrelated third party sellers to acquire additional leasehold interests in Martin County, Texas, in the Permian Basin, for an aggregate purchase price of approximately \$174.0 million, subject to certain adjustments.
-This transaction includes 6,450 gross (2,825 net) acres with a 43.8% working interest (75% net revenue interest).
-Under the terms of the existing joint operating agreement, we have made offers to the owners of the remaining 56.2% of the working interests to acquire their interests in the acreage for the same proportionate purchase price.
-As of the date of this prospectus supplement, we have agreed to purchase an additional 1,858 net acres for approximately \$114.3 million, subject to certain adjustments.
-As a result, we have now entered into definitive agreements to acquire an aggregate of 4,683 net acres for an aggregate purchase price of \$288.3 million, subject to adjustment, which would bring our total working interest to 72.6% upon closing of all the currently agreed upon transactions.
-If all the remaining working interest owners were to sell their interests to us, the aggregate purchase price would be approximately \$397.2 million.
-We cannot currently predict whether any of the other working interest owners will sell their interests to us and they are not obligated to do so.
-During the first two weeks of February 2014, based on information reported by the operator, net production attributable to the acreage we have under contract was approximately 2,155 BOE/d (approximately 77% oil) from 147 gross (107 net) producing vertical wells and net proved reserves as of December 31, 2013, based on our internal estimates, were approximately 6,937 MBOE.
+We entered into a definitive purchase agreement dated July 18, 2014 with unrelated third party sellers to acquire additional leasehold interests in Midland, Glasscock, Reagan and Upton Counties, Texas, in the Permian Basin, for an aggregate purchase price of approximately \$538.0 million, subject to certain adjustments.
+This transaction includes 16,773 gross (13,136 net) acres with a 78% working interest (approximately 75.1% net revenue interest).
+During May 2014, based on information reported by the operator, net production attributable to the acreage we have under contract was approximately 2,173 BOE/d (approximately 64% oil) from 131 gross (94 net) producing vertical wells and net proved reserves as of June 1, 2014, based on our internal estimates, were approximately 5,201 MBOE.
 Our estimate of proved reserves is based on our analysis of production data provided by the sellers, as well as available geologic and other data, and we may revise our estimates following ownership of these properties.
-We believe the acreage is prospective for horizontal drilling in the Wolfcamp B, Lower Spraberry, Middle Spraberry, Wolfcamp A, Cline and Clearfork horizons, and have identified 42 potential horizontal drilling locations in each of the Wolfcamp B and Lower Spraberry horizons based on 160-acre spacing per well (or six across a section) and an aggregate of 112 potential horizontal drilling locations in the Middle Spraberry, Wolfcamp A, Cline and Clearfork intervals, based on 240-acre spacing per well (or four across a section).
-We intend to finance the acquisitions, subject to market conditions and other factors, with a combination of borrowings under our revolving credit facility and the net proceeds from this offering.
-We expect to become the operator of this acreage following the closings of the acquisitions, which are scheduled to occur by the end of February 2014.
-However the transactions remain subject to completion of due diligence and satisfaction of other closing conditions, and there can be no assurance that the transactions will be completed.
+We believe the acreage is prospective for horizontal drilling in the Wolfcamp B, Lower Spraberry, Middle Spraberry, Wolfcamp A, Cline (or Wolfcamp D) and Clearfork horizons, and have identified an aggregate of 396 gross (256 net) potential horizontal drilling locations on this acreage.
+We intend to finance the acquisitions, subject to market conditions and other factors, with a combination of the net proceeds from this offering and borrowings under our revolving credit facility.
+We will become the operator of approximately 88% of this acreage following the closing of the acquisition, which is scheduled to occur in early September 2014.
+However, the transactions remain subject to completion of due diligence and satisfaction of other closing conditions.
+There can be no assurance that we will acquire all or any portion of the acreage subject to the purchase agreement.